apache/incubator-weex/doc/syntax/comm.md

 ## For Parent-Child Communication

-Parent component can using `this.$([String id])` get context of child component. you can access child component information using the context object.
+Parent component can use `this.$vm([String id])` get vm instance of child component. you can access child component information using the vm instance.

 ```html
 <we-element name="foo">